-A New Zealand resident company, unit trust, charitable entity, PIE, PIE investor proxy or superannuation fund has a PIR of 0% (unless the superannuation fund chooses a PIR of 28% or 17.5%).
+A New Zealand resident company, managed investment scheme, charitable entity, PIE, PIE investor proxy or superannuation fund has a PIR of 0% (unless the superannuation fund chooses a PIR of 28% or 17.5%).
 Companies must include their share of taxable fund income in their tax returns.